webdizz/tutum-docker-mysql/README.md

 To run the image and bind to port 3306:

 	docker run -d -p 3306:3306 tutum/mysql

+To run the image and bind to port 3306 and specify password for SSH:

+	docker run -d -p 3306:3306 -p 22:2222 -e ROOT_PASS="root_password" tutum/mysql

+Now you can log in ssh -p 2222 root@localhost

 The first time that you run your container, a new user `admin` with all privileges will be created in MySQL with a random password.
 To get the password, check the logs